The Pantheon, which was built circa 118 to 128 CE, is the most perfectly preserved temple from classical antiquity.

 In 202, the building was repaired by the emperor Septimius Severus (r.
 193-203) and his son Caracalla, who added their own, lengthier inscription underneath that of Agrippa.
 The words are hardly visible today, but at the time they were carved, the letters may have been painted red to improve their legibility.

 In 609 the Pantheon was converted into a church, that of Sancta Maria ad Martyres, also known as Santa Maria Rotonda.
 In time, a small bell tower was added to the apex of the pediment.
-In the 17th century this was replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the "asses' ears".
+In the 17th century, Pope Urban VIII (r.
+1623-44) had this replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the "asses' ears".
 The bell towers were removed in 1883.

 its art, history and culture.